da5nsy/ReproducibleResearch/episodes/whydoesRRmatter.md

 We write research papers to contribute knowledge, insights, or perspectives to a field of study.
-By publishing in a peer reviewed journal, we ask our audience to believe in what we say, to accept that the knowledge we have created is true.
+By publishing a research output (for example, in a peer reviewed journal or a dataset), we ask our audience to believe in what we say, to accept that the knowledge we have created is true.

 But how does our audience know this?
 A number of mechanisms are already in place to support this.
 Peer review, citations, acceptance into a reputable journal all add support into a paper.